Th0ught09/QScores-Archiver/README.md

 ---------------------

      QScores-Archiver (Quality scores archiver)
-     Copyright (C) 2011-2015, 2024 by Raymond Wan
+     Copyright (C) 2011-2015, 2024-2025 by Raymond Wan

 QScores-Archiver is distributed under the terms of the GNU Lesser General Public License (LGPL, version 3 or later) -- see the file COPYING and COPYING.LESSER for details.

 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts and no Back-Cover Texts.
 A copy of the license is included with the archive as COPYING.DOC.

-Please see the doc/ directory for license and documentation.
+Please see the `doc/` directory for license and documentation.

 About This Repository
 ---------------------

-This GitHub repository was created from the original tarball on my homepage a few years ago.
+This GitHub repository was created from the original tarball on my homepage many years ago.
 Initially, it was identical to the version described in the paper.
 Hopefully, it will be easier for me to maintain in GitHub.

     Raymond Wan
-    24 December 2024
+    1 March 2025